Sunday, November 16, 2025

 Among them there is a name I want the world to cherish.
 That name is Maryam Akbari Monfared.

 She has spent sixteen years in prison, separated from her three daughters, who have grown into young women without their mother’s embrace.
-Her crime again: supporting the dream of a democratic Iran and seeking justice for her four siblings, three brothers and one sister, executed by the regime for the crime of being of the MEK.
+Her crime again: supporting the dream of a democratic Iran and seeking justice for her four siblings, three brothers and one sister, executed by the regime for the crime of being member of the MEK.

 Her words turn grief into strength, pain into purpose.
 Maryam Akbari Monfared and our 17 are the conscience of Iran.